Mingg817/iLoRA/README.md

 If you encounter an error with your transformers/generation/utils.py file, please replace it with the debug/utils.py file we have provided in your environment.

-If you encounter an error with your transformers/models/llama/modeling_llama.py file, please replace it with the debug/modeling_llama.py file we have provided in your environment.
+If you encounter an error with your transformers/models/llama/modeling_llama.py file, please replace it with the debug/modeling_llama.py file.
 ##### Evaluate iLoRA

 Test iLoRA with a single A100 GPU on MovieLens dataset: